-Get to grips with exactly how your lease liability and other balance sheet accounts are calculated as of the balance date using the Daily Calculation Report (DCR).
+The Daily Calculation Report (DCR) can help you get to grips with exactly how your lease liability and other balance sheet accounts are calculated as of the balance date.
 In this article, we will aim to cover the following in some detail:

 - What is the DCR?